cvansteenburg/odmantic/docs/usage_fastapi.md

 After all the parameters have been validated properly and the appropriate instance have been gathered, we can apply the modifications to the local instance using the [Model.update][odmantic.model._BaseODMModel.update] method.
-By default, the update method will replace each field values in the instance with the ones explicitely set in the patch object.
-Thus, the fields containing the None default values are not gonna be changed in the instance.
+By default, the update method will replace each of the field values in the instance with the ones explicitely set in the `PATCH` object.
+Thus, the fields containing the `None` default values are not changed in the instance.